randsleadershipslack/documents-and-resources/code-of-conduct.md

 * @Ian Fette (First term expires on November 30th, 2023)
 * @rands (workspace owner)

-A call for new Administrators’ process kicks off the September before the end of term date for Administrators.
+A call for new Administrators’ process kicks off the September before the end-of-term date for Administrators.

 You can contact them directly or post your questions or concerns in the [#rls-admins](https://rands-leadership.slack.com/archives/CQC5BGPAB) channel.